+Inspired by the German origin of Nutcracker dolls, we decided to bring you a Christmas Stollen Scones recipe – a scone version of the traditional, fruity bread eaten in Germany at Christmas time.
 Nutcracker dolls are an undeniable symbol of Christmas.
 Though carved nutcrackers have taken many shapes since their earliest days in the 13th or 14th century, the soldier and king nutcracker dolls we know today originated in Germany in the early 1800s.
-Inspired by these German origins, we decided to bring you a Christmas Stollen Scone recipe—a scone version of the traditional, fruity bread eaten in Germany at Christmas time.
+Christmas Stollen Scones are an easy scone to make for any teatime, or for your Christmas morning breakfast.
 Pair these delightful scones with a strong cup of hot black tea such as our house-blended English Breakfast (as it most closely resembles the black tea popular in Germany).
 Add a touch of heavy cream and a brown sugar cube for an even more decadent Christmas treat in the German style.

 Christmas Stollen Scones

 - 1/2 cup dried pineapple, chopped small